ZebMcKayhan/WireguardManager/README.md

 Note: Accessing internal (br0) resources from another network will not work if the network you are connected to at the time (i.e. school/library/neighbur/et.c. wifi) has the same subnet as br0.
 So it might be a good idea to change your br0 network to something not quite as common as 192.168.1.X, i.e. 192.168.16.X (16 = 0x10) and you can have your wg21 server on 192.168.17.X (17 = 0x11).
 This way they both networks will be included if br0 netmask is set to 255.255.254.0.

 It should be noted that we should never change wg21 netmask to include br0 as well, since it will create conflict.
-Routing is set up based on the netmaks and if br0 has 192.168.1.X/22 and wg21 has 192.168.2.X/22 then the networks are both including each other and equal in size so the routing will be based on metric (or something else) which means that wg21 will probably never recieve ANY package since they are sent to br0.
+Routing is set up based on the netmaks and if br0 has 192.168.1.X/22 and wg21 has 192.168.2.X/22 then the networks are both including each other and equal in size so the routing will be based on metric (or something else) which means that wg21 will probably never recieve ANY packet since they are sent to br0.
 Keeping wg21 the smaller network assures that packets to wg21 devices will be routed to wg21 and all other packets included in this network will be routed to br0.

 So, assuming you wish to keep br0 at 192.168.1.X and wg21 on 192.168.2.X: